 Beta Blockers for SVT: Indication Management by Drug-Class Use

-In patients with atrial fibrillation with minimal symptoms, rate control is the initial treatment strategy and beta blockers are one class of drugs that can be used to achieve an adequate heart rate. β-blockers are preferred for the management of atrial fibrillation in patients with a history of heart failure with reduced ejection fraction (HFrEF) and acceptable with in patients with heart failure with preserved ejection fraction (HFpEF).41 β-blockers are used as synergistic reagents in the rhythm control strategy for atrial fibrillation management.41
+In patients with atrial fibrillation with minimal symptoms, rate control is the initial treatment strategy and beta blockers are one class of drugs that can be used to achieve an adequate heart rate. β-blockers are preferred for the management of atrial fibrillation in patients with a history of heart failure with reduced ejection fraction (HFrEF) and acceptable with in patients with heart failure with preserved ejection fraction (HFpEF).41 β-blockers are used as synergistic reagents in the rhythm control strategy for atrial fibrillation or AFIB management.41

 The beta blockers currently used in clinical practice include metoprolol, carvedilol, and esmolol.
 Adverse effects include hypotension, bradycardia, masking of hypoglycemia in diabetic patients, and worsening symptoms in patients with asthma or chronic obstructive pulmonary disease (COPD).41 In the patients with reactive airways disease, atrial fibrillation rate control therapy should be initiated with β-1 receptor selective β-blocker to minimize the risk of bronchospasm.41